cameroncuster/caffe_assessment/README.md

 features across various software applications, the Caffe support and community, and the design and development practices for the software product.

+Caffe is maintained frequently by both contributors and software developers, making the source code well-supported and reliable.

 The Caffe software is well-supported and offers multiple platforms to connect with the community and ask questions.
 The software also leverages a well-written tutorial allowing users to build and install the application quickly.
 One of the